pro-utkarshM/CodeCredX/README.md

-# SkillProof – Multi-Agentic Resume Intelligence System
+# CodeCredX – Multi-Agentic Resume Intelligence System

-SkillProof is a multi-agent system designed to evaluate candidates based on real contributions to code, not resume keywords.
+CodeCredX is a multi-agent system designed to evaluate candidates based on real contributions to code, not resume keywords.
 By crawling and analyzing all project-related URLs (such as GitHub, portfolios, blogs, or demos), it generates structured, verifiable proof-of-work reports and ranks candidates using an Elo-based system.
 This approach aims to replace traditional Applicant Tracking Systems (ATS) with a trustable, objective, and role-specific ranking mechanism.

 ---